pyregence/pyretechnics/README.md

     which the environment variables have been automatically configured to point to these newly downloaded packages.

-    On subsequent calls to `guix shell`, you should be dropped directly into the shell environment without the need to install any new software unless the [guix.scm](guix.scm) or [channels.scm](channels.scm) files have been updated.
+    On subsequent calls to `./make.sh shell`, you should be dropped directly into the shell environment without the need to install any new software unless the [guix.scm](guix.scm) or [channels.scm](channels.scm) files have been updated.

 2. Authorizing Guix to Automatically Read guix.scm

-    The first time that you run `guix shell`, you will be prompted to authorize Guix to read the [guix.scm](guix.scm) file in this repository for instructions on what to download and how to set up your ephemeral shell environment.
+    The first time that you run `./make.sh shell`, you will be prompted to authorize Guix to read the [guix.scm](guix.scm) file in this repository for instructions on what to download and how to set up your ephemeral shell environment.
 Assuming you have set the `PYRETECHNICS_REPO` shell variable to the directory containing this repository, you can do so with this command: